 2. Calculate the daily cost of your debts

 The annual interest rate on your debts only tells part of the story when it comes to the cost of your debt.
 For every debt you have, you should have a firm understanding of how the interest builds up on the outstanding balance.
 Calculate this on a daily basis and for the frequency at which it is billed.

 For a $10,000 student loan at a fixed annual interest rate of 10%, that's in deferment for 180 days, for example, the daily interest that accrues is $2.74.
 By the end of a 180-day period, the interest will amount to $493.15.
 This amount can be added to the principal balance if it’s not paid before the deferment period ends, through the process of capitalization.

 Revolving debts, like credit cards and lines of credit, have their own interest accrual and capitalization rules.
 Review your loan promissory notes, and the agreements associated with your credit card and other debts to confirm the applicable terms and conditions.
 And under what circumstances accrued interest can be capitalized.

 Understanding these costs will also help you decide which debt payoff strategy will get you out of debt faster.

 3. Choose one priority debt to start

 Once you have budgeted for your minimum debt payments, and you fully understand how the daily interest costs on those debts work, choose one priority debt to start making extra payments on.
 Do this by identifying the debt that annoys you the most.
 Then, throw as many extra payments toward it, as often as possible, until it’s paid off.

 After that first debt payoff win, review your remaining debts and consider the next most annoying or most costly debt, and tackle it.
 Then, repeat the process until your debt is gone.

 Other things to consider

-This 3-step guide is the perfect way to get started on your debt payoff journey.
+This 3-step guide is the perfect way to start your debt payoff journey.
 Along the way though, always aim to cover the interest that builds up on your debt on a monthly basis, even if your lender doesn’t require it.